privy-io/session-keys-example/README.md

-# Privy Account Abstraction Example with Session Keys
+# Privy account abstraction example with session keys

 This is a example using Privy to create an signer for an account abstraction (AA) account and provision server-side access to the AA wallet using session keys.